OpenRockets/web-dev-error-solutions/errors/react/resolving-canvasjs-chart-rendering-issues-in-a-react-application/README.md

+# 🐞 Resolving CanvasJS Chart Rendering Issues in a React Application

 This document addresses a common problem developers encounter when integrating CanvasJS charts into React applications: charts failing to render correctly or rendering blank spaces.
 This often manifests as a completely blank area where the chart should be, or parts of the chart missing.
 This issue typically stems from incorrect timing or lifecycle management within the React component.